tnstrssnr/firmreduce/README.md

 Firmreduce calls the passes w/ the following arguments (in this order):
  - Path to .ir-file that should be reduced
- - Index of irg that the pass should be applied to, -1 if indicator variable is set to one
+ - Path to file that the result should be dumped to
  - Indicator variable for reduction granularity:
     - 0 to reduce more aggressively
     - 1 to reduce more conservative
- - String identifier of the requested irg, if indicator variable=1
+ - String identifier of the requested irg

-The variant that the pass produces should be saved to "temp/temp.ir"
+ - Seed for random number generation (use this to make reduction reproducible)

 Passes can be compiled using make by placing the source files in the src/passes directory and using the target 'make passes' (the target is also included in 'make' command).
 If a pass has dependencies other than standard C libraries or libfirm, it should be compiled separately.